adamGallard/BelmontHandbook/docs/policies-safety/health-safety.md

 ### Child Safety Policy

 Belmont Scouts is committed to the safety and well-being of all children and young people.
-We have a comprehensive Child Safety Policy that aligns with Scouts Australia’s Child Protection guidelines.
+We have a comprehensive Child Safety Policy that aligns with Scouts Australia's Child Protection guidelines.

 ### Code of Conduct for Leaders and Volunteers